KrzysztofSzewczyk/MEdit/README.md

 Actually, in my opinion GPL can be used to non-reference code - that means, useless code that author meant to be not-free.

+## Misc

+This project is my attempt to create useful and full-featured java editor.
+Im thinking about it as editor focused on programming, but I might add something like Eclipse workspaces.
+GUI library that will be used for development is Java Swing.

+## New features?

+If you would want to create your own feature in MEdit.
+Check out [this](https://github.com/KrzysztofSzewczyk/MEdit/blob/master/CONTRIBUTING.md) file for information.
+If you'd want to add your language support, just follow instructions from the wiki.
+Be sure to create a pull request!
+Please remember, I'm not going to merge PR's that is adding support for language that has basically no users (is unpopular).